sematext/docs/docs/logagent/input-plugin-elasticsearch-query.md

 title: Logagent input plugin for Elasticsearch Query
 description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin.
 Elasticsearch Query input plugin is used to receive documents from scheduled Elasticsearch queries.
-Ingest data from Elasticsearch queries and report the results to supported output modules (e.g. Slack channels), re-index and transform documents, replicate data to other Elasticsearch clusters, and store results of aggregation queries in a new index
+Ingest data from Elasticsearch queries and report the results to supported output modules (e.g. Slack channels), re-index and transform documents, replicate data to other Elasticsearch clusters, and store results of aggregation queries in a new index.

 ## Input Plugin: Elasticsearch Query

 Plugin to receive documents from scheduled Elasticsearch queries.

-Use cases:
+Applications:

-- Alerting.
-Logagent can report the results of any Elasticsearch query to supported output modules (e.g. Slack channels).
+- Elasticsearch alerting: Logagent can report the results of any Elasticsearch query to supported output modules (e.g. Slack channels).
 - Re-indexing and transforming documents
 - Replicating data to other Elasticsearch clusters
 - Storing results of aggregation queries in a new index